munshi-md-arif/string_calculator_tdd_kata/README.md

 ## Overview

-This repository contains my solution to the String Calculator Kata, implemented in Dart using Test-Driven Development (TDD) as part of the Incubyte Technical Assessment (completed on 29th August 2025).
+This repository contains a carefully crafted solution to the String Calculator Kata, implemented in Dart following the principles of Test-Driven Development (TDD) as part of the Incubyte Technical Assessment, completed on August 29, 2025.

-- The focus of this project goes beyond solving the kata — it highlights:
+Beyond simply solving the kata, this project emphasizes:

-- Mastery of TDD (Red → Green → Refactor) with incremental, test-driven progress
+A disciplined TDD approach, clearly following the Red → Green → Refactor cycle with incremental and verifiable progress at each step.

-- Readable, maintainable, and clean code that follows software craftsmanship principles
+Writing clean, readable, and maintainable code that embodies software craftsmanship values.

-- Frequent, meaningful commits to demonstrate the evolution of the solution step by step
+Detailed and frequent commits that document the development journey, illustrating thoughtfulness and continuous refinement.

-- Robust handling of edge cases such as custom delimiters and negative inputs
+Robust handling of all specified edge cases, including support for custom delimiters and comprehensive validation of negative inputs with informative exception messages.

-🎯 The goal is to showcase software that is simple, correct, and elegant while reflecting the values of craftsmanship and continuous improvement.
+The objective is to deliver a solution that balances simplicity, correctness, and elegance while showcasing commitment to quality software development and continuous improvement.

 ## Features